 - Meals on Wheels

-- Kids Cafe serving hot meals throughout the year
+- Kids Cafe serves hot meals throughout the year

 - Weekend BackPack Program securing meals over the weekends